 The trends exhibited by the larger clusters are similar to the patterns of the dimer clusters.
 The interaction between a hydrogen atom in one cyanoacetylene molecule and a nitrogen atom in the paired cyanoacetylene molecule is favorable.

 Upon ionization, the structures are no longer stable on the neutral surface and contain a large amount of excess energy, which leads to relaxation processes, as demonstrated schematically in Figure 4 (before ionization, the structures are at equilibrium on the neutral surface).
 After ionization, the structures are no longer at equilibrium and possess a large amount of energy.
-To understand what the optimal structures on the ionic surface are, we re-optimized the structures on surface, as shown in Figure 5.
+To understand what the optimal structures on the ionic surface are, we re-optimized the structures on the cationic surface, the results shown in in Figure 5.
 In examining the resulting structures, we uncovered several interesting features.

 First, we did not observe any proton transfer after optimization (in contrast to the case of pure HCN clusters [45], to be discussed below.)
 Secondly, in most clusters, we observed the formation of a bond after ionization.
 In the trimer and tetramer clusters, the bond was formed between two cyanoacetylene units.
 In the pentamer clusters, we observed bond formation between three cyanoacetylene units (Figure 5, P(a) and P(f)).
 Because the structures were obtained as a result of optimization, we can thereby conclude that there was no barrier to their formation.
 However, after ionization, the system does possess a large amount of energy that can be utilized to form additional structures.
 To study the evolution of the systems over time, we performed ab initio molecular dynamics (AIMD) simulations.
 The results are presented in the next section.